-The baron lead the party through faint trails up into ancient magma flows.
+The baron led the party through faint trails up into ancient magma flows.
 The trees thinned out and they emerged onto lava slopes.
 After half a mile through red rock and obsidian, they reached a patch of forest like an island.
 Camouflaged rangers detached from tree trunks and hailed the baron.
-They gave him clothes and a good cloak, and led the party first down into a river valley, then up through more hills to an encampment below an escarpment lookout.
+They took him aside with dry clothes and a good cloak and, when he came back dressed, led the party first down into a river valley, then up through more hills to an encampment below an escarpment lookout.

-In camp, men stood at attention as the baron passed, and he acknowledge them with a nod.
+In rows, outside their bivouac shelters, men stood at attention as the baron passed, and he acknowledged them with a nod.
 Six fell in behind him with the group.
-Everyone went into a big pavilion tent, and the baron gave a full report as the party members stood a little awkwardly.
-He didn’t hold much back, and the men looked at Megaera sideways now and then, seeming both impressed and disturbed.
+Everyone went into a big pavilion tent, and the baron gave a full report as the party members waited nearby, restless under the sidelong glances of the baron’s soldiers.
+The baron didn’t hold much back, and the men turned their full gaze on Megaera now and then, seeming both impressed and disturbed.
 Then the baron asked for news, and one of the rangers replied that they’d managed to isolate a group of giants led by powerful bandits.
-They slew all but the bandit leader, who had single-handedly defeated two rangers and a dwarf named Norli.
+They slew all but the leader, who had single-handedly defeated two rangers and a dwarf named Norli.
 The rangers survived but would be long recovering.
 Norli was killed.
-The baron grimaced and closed his eyes, and Zadrian gasped.
+Zadrian gasped.
+The baron grimaced and closed his eyes.